 Among our 150 members, you will find teachers of 34 different instruments and 19 theoretical subjects.
 They teach in 29 languages, to students of pre-school age all the way to seniors, from preparatory to university level.

 You will make your choice based on experience, music diplomas, location, methods and programs offered.
 But also, you will try to find a personality that inspires you.
 Those factors are the most important, regardless of your goal, whether you take lessons with a view of personal development or long-term preparation for official examinations.

 QMTA members are qualified and experimented professionals.
 They offer quality instruction in both the practical and theoretical aspects of music training.
 The Association offers support, ongoing training, and teacher development.
 The profession is governed by a code of ethics.
 Students have performance opportunities: recitals, competitions, masterclasses, and other exclusive QMTA activities and events.

 Advanced students wishing to pursue a music teaching career may become provisional members and have access to a support network, training and mentoring, which will allow them to acquire experience while they complete their music diploma.

 Yes, of course.
 QMTA business partners can take advantage of exposure that targets the music community precisely.
 Apmqmta.org is very well positioned.
 Our audience is mainly composed of music teachers, parents, students.

-The QMTA is not a registered charity, therefore it is not authorized to issue receipts for donations.
-Customers receive an invoice for the purchase of advertising services, which will be tax-deductible as an expense.
+The QMTA is not a registered charity and therefore is not authorized to issue receipts for donations.
+Our customers receive invoices for the purchase of tax-deductible advertising services.
 The QMTA does not charge sales taxes.

 QMTA views and opinions may differ from those of the advertisers, therefore products and services offered by our partners cannot be officially endorsed by the QMTA.